 - 1. A review of all employee and student recruitment brochures for any depiction of bias that precludes opportunities for minorities and women; - 2.
-The development and dissemination of an Affirmative Action Search Procedures Checklist for Search Committees to ensure adherence to proper search procedures; - 3.
-Briefings and coaching for all chairpersons, members of Personnel & Budget committees and personnel officers, grants officers, and any others involved in the recruiting and hiring process on the definitions and requirements of affirmative action and the College's Affirmative Action Plan.
+The development and dissemination of the search procedures checklist and for search committees; - 3.
+Briefings and coaching for all chairpersons, members of Personnel & Budget committees, directors and chairs of searches and any others involved in the recruiting and hiring process on the definitions and requirements of affirmative action and the College's Affirmative Action Plan.